Kielbiski/skx_driver/README.md

 This driver uses knowledge gained from the xpad project for the base driver, and improves its rumble functionality by supporting a greater number of force feedback effects.

-Developed as a project for COMP3000: Operating Systems at Carleton University and receieved a grade of 100%.
+Developed as a project for COMP3000: Operating Systems at Carleton University (receieved a grade of 100%).

 References: